jenkinsci/secure-post-script-plugin/README.md

 ```groovy
 out.println("Job: $JOB_NAME build number: $BUILD_NUMBER has been built on $NODE_NAME ")
 ```
 *Caution: All scripts have to be approved before it can be executed by this plugin. you could go to page https://jenkins-domain/scriptApproval to approve scripts.
-Otherwise, you'll see a error message: `Failed to execute groovy script configured by 'secure post script' plugin.
-Script not yet approved for me`*
+Otherwise, you'll see an error message: `Failed to execute groovy script configured by 'secure post script' plugin.
+Script not yet approved for me`.*

 ## Contributing